 All settings are ready.
 Now every morning, Make will query Airtable for all records from the database.
 It will process the received data according to our settings and transfer it to Plumsail Documents to generate a PDF document from the template and save it on Google Drive.

-• Ease of use: Direct integration into Airtable ensures simplicity in setup and usage.
+Ease of use: Direct integration into Airtable ensures simplicity in setup and usage.

-• Efficiency: Allows direct document creation from Airtable data without the need for additional tools.
+Efficiency: Allows direct document creation from Airtable data without the need for additional tools.

-Using Make (formerly Integromat) as a connector:
+Create PDF from Airtable using Make (formerly Integromat) as a connector

-• Flexibility: Make provides flexible capabilities to extract data from Airtable and transfer it to various templates.
+Flexibility: Make provides flexible capabilities to extract data from Airtable and transfer it to various templates.

-• Advanced functionality: Enables integration and automation of processes across different applications, expanding functionality.
+Advanced functionality: Enables integration and automation of processes across different applications, expanding functionality.

 The choice between methods depends on specific needs and user preferences: if simplicity is crucial, the first method is preferable; if greater flexibility and integration with other applications are required, the second method may be more suitable.
-It's up to you to choose.